Keys to Effective Shade Taking

 Vision Color Testing

 The ability to accurately take a shade can also be affected by the person taking the shade.
 A person’s age, degree of color perception, and experience can all play a role in their ability to accurately analyze and select an accurate shade.
 Therefore, because this step is so important in ensuring successful case outcomes, it is recommended to have the dental practice staff tested for color perception.
-These tests can reveal whether or not a person has a color vision deficiency and rate their ability to see small color differences.

 Photography